-Open Shelf, the Magazine of the
+Open Shelf, the Magazine of the Ontario Library Association

-Mandate and Mission of Open Shelf
+Mandate and mission of Open Shelf

 Open Shelf is the official magazine of the Ontario Library Association, published for members and the larger community as a continuing education service to keep them informed of trends and issues affecting the association as well as libraries all across Ontario and beyond.
 The magazine is a forum for discussion, a place for news, and a source of ideas for the development and improvement of libraries, librarianship, and information management in the province.